RenaudAbaj/RenaudAbaj.github.io/howtodqx/windows.md

 ## Activating the free trial
 >If you live in a country where the IP block is on, don't connect to a VPN right now as it's not needed for the first steps.
 You will be asked to connect to a VPN later.

+>Note: You can do this step after downloading the game if you want to.

 First, [click here](https://hiroba.dqx.jp/sc/public/playguide/wintrial_1_normal) and scroll a little bit.

 ![](win1.png)